List of national drinks

 • Bhutan: Ara, or Arag, (Tibetan and Dzongkha: ཨ་རག་; Wylie: a-rag; "alcohol, liquor") is a traditional alcoholic beverage consumed in Bhutan.
 Ara is made from native and high-altitude tolerant barley, rice, maize, millet, or wheat, and may be either fermented or distilled.
 The beverage is usually a clear, creamy, or white color.[96]

-• India: Tea is the most widely consumed beverage in India.
+• India: Tea is the most widely consumed beverage in India but can not be considered the national drink.
 Lassi or Chaas is another yogurt-based drink and can be sweet or salty.
 Lassi or Chaas is a blend of yogurt, water, spices and sometimes fruit like mango.[97][98]
 While the Masala chai is a hot, sweet tea popular throughout the subcontinent and is a combination of brewed black tea, aromatic spices, and herbs, milk and sugar.[99]
 In southern India, the iconic beverage is Kaapi, also known as Indian filter coffee, which is made by mixing frothed and boiled milk with coffee brewed through a metal filter.[100]
 Traditional alcoholic drinks like toddy and feni remain popular in various parts of the country,[101] along with western-style beers, liquors and wines, with Kingfisher beer being the most widely-recognized Indian beer brand.[102]

 • Maldives: It can be said that the Maldives have two national drinks.
 Firstly, due to their history and location near the Indian Subcontinent, sai (tea) is a Maldivian favorite.
 Secondly, as the Maldives are truly an Island nation, raa (toddy tapped from palm trees) is also has its place in the national identity of the Maldives.
 Sometimes raa is left to ferment and is thus slightly alcoholic – the closest any Maldivian gets to alcohol.